-This program is designed to meet community development needs that are not typically funded through the other Community Development programs or one of the other HUD partner programs.
+This program is designed to address unique local and regional needs and priorities for addressing those needs through community development, including projects that reflect priorities established in conjunction with the Department of Commerce Business Incentives & Community Development Division.
+Projects may reflect community development needs that are not typically funded through the other State CDBG programs, and generally should not be funded by other HUD partner programs, such as HOME and NHTF (affordable housing), ESG (homelessness) or HOPWA (special needs).
 These funds will be used for alternative grant activities and partnerships that meet the community development needs of eligible municipalities.
-Special projects could include historic preservation, innovation, energy conservation, parks, and trails/greenways.
+Local Priority projects could include historic preservation, innovation, energy conservation, parks, and trails/greenways.
 New or expanded public service activities are also eligible.
-Projects should have significant leveraging, impact and community support while meeting a National Objective and all other requirements.
-Due to federal caps on public services, the number and amount of grants for public services out of this program may be limited.
+Projects should leverage other funding or include local funding, impact identified needs and demonstrate strong community support while meeting a National Objective and all other requirements.

-A variety of activities are eligible but consideration for funding will be based on state priorities listed below and in the Community Development Selection Criteria:
+A variety of activities are eligible but, in addition to addressing local needs, priority in funding will be given to projects that support the state priorities listed below:

-- First Priority - Projects that impact economic development or increase economic competitiveness. - Second Priority - Projects that address public health and safety or improve the long-term sustainability of the community. - Third Priority - Projects that address energy conservation or historic preservation (provided use/re-use is eligible)
+- First Priority - Projects that impact economic development or increase economic competitiveness. - Second Priority - Projects that address public health and safety, quality of life or improve the long-term sustainability of the community. - Third Priority - Projects that address resiliency or help narrow the digital divide